phonopy/phonopy/doc/interfaces.rst

 used as shown below::

    VASP    | POSCAR
-   Wien2k  | case.struct
+   WIEN2k  | case.struct
-   Pwscf   | unitcell.in
+   QE      | unitcell.in
-   Abinit  | unitcell.in
+   ABINIT  | unitcell.in
-   Siesta  | input.fdf
+   SIESTA  | input.fdf
    Elk     | elk.in
    CRYSTAL | crystal.o